 What I wish to talk about are clues.
-Clues we can get from different types of resources - documents, discussions with relatives, old letters, even photos - and many others.
+Clues we can get from different types of resources – documents, discussions with relatives, old letters, photos, and even sub-standard family trees on tree sites – and many others.

 The richest source of clues are often considered to be census records.
 Yes indeed – they are chock full of clues – they provide us with where folks lived, who they lived with – and if we believe the census taker and census information provider – who folks are related to.
 Yes – censuses are certainly rich.

-But I think there is an even bigger "clues machine" - and that is old newspapers.
-Ah - you say - this from a guy who focuses on newspaper research and even has a page dedicated on this site entitled Newspapers!
-And yes that page has 25 articles about searching newspapers and almost 100 articles with research links and tutorials just about that subject.
-So yeah - I'm biased.
+But I think there is an even bigger “clues machine” – and that is old newspapers.
+Ah – you say – this from a guy who focuses on newspaper research and even has a page dedicated on this site entitled Newspapers, and yes that page has 50 articles about searching newspapers and almost 100 articles with research links and tutorials just about that subject.
+So yeah – I’m biased.

 But think about it – marriage license announcements in the newspaper are a clue that someone may (or may not) have gotten married.
 And birth announcements tell us about the son born to Mr. and Mrs. John Doe – and often have the date as well as the name of the hospital.
 These are clues.
 And obituaries?
 Wow – the names of siblings, which are often the first clue to a woman’s maiden name if you only know her married surname.
 And maybe where they were buried, among many other “clues.”
 And of course where and when they passed.
 More clues.